 On the other, if you put that $100 in a PLS, and you don’t win, it’s exactly like spending $100 a year on the lottery, which President Hinckley has advised against.
 My guess is that your local bishop also wouldn’t accept tithing if you hit the jackpot, so there probably is no moral difference between a PLS and the state lottery.
 But, hey, I could be wrong: if you asked your bishop about paying tithing on interest, he would probably say yes.
 Why not pay tithing when your bank account suddenly explodes?

-So far, only Michigan in the U.S. has a PLS system.
+According to buyshares.co.uk, so far, only Michigan in the U.S. has a PLS system.
 There is a push on to allow such savings accounts in an attempt to push the savings rate in the U.S. It would certainly accomplish that goal.
 The problem is that most state lotteries probably wouldn’t accept PLS systems because they have state-wide monopolies on lotteries.

 Being completely moral with your money is often more complicated than it seems.